-I am currently a student in my fourth year at the University of Pennsylvania, simultaneously pursuing a master's degree in Robotics and a bachelor's degree in Mechanical Engineering & Applied Mechanics, with minors in Theatre Arts and Engineering Entrepreneurship.
+I am currently a student in my fourth year at the University of Pennsylvania, pursuing a master's degree in Robotics and a bachelor's degree in Mechanical Engineering & Applied Mechanics, with minors in Theatre Arts and Engineering Entrepreneurship.

 My main interests lie in human-robot interaction, mechanical design, and entertainment.
-I am a self-proclaimed optimist, carrying a passion through to my work, in which I strive to find ways to break the mold and exploit that which is novel and unconventional.
+I am a self-proclaimed optimist, carrying a deep passion through to my work, in which I strive to find ways to break the mold and exploit that which is novel and unconventional.

 In particular, I find much inspiration in the synergy of art and technology and the reliance of interactivity and true immersion in a product or production on thoughtful design and attention to form (which always follows function).

 It is my firm belief that good engineering and design complements meaningful art, and vice versa.
 One is simply incomplete without the other.